 “Meet me at the Dragon”

 “Mario the Magnificent,” the bronze statue of the school mascot, the Drexel dragon, is the work of renowned Philadelphia sculptor Eric Berg.
-The statue and the Dragon Park at 33rd and Market Streets were dedicated on December 4, 2002; donations funded 100% of the project.
-Mario is 14 feet long, 10 feet high and weighs 4,100 pounds, on a 17-ton granite base.
+The statue and the Dragon Park at 33rd and Market streets were dedicated on December 4, 2002; donations funded 100% of the project.
+Mario is 14 feet long, ten feet high and weighs 4,100 pounds, on a 17-ton granite base.
 He is an easily visible landmark at which people can meet, especially when they are unfamiliar with the campus.

 Water Boy Statue

 “The Water Boy,” one of the Drexel Collection’s proudest treasures, is by Frédéric-August Bartholdi (1834-1904), the French sculptor of the Statue of Liberty.
 Originally called “The Alsatian Vintner,” the statue was designed as a fountain with a stream of water pouring from the cask into the boy’s mouth.
 While an aged patina covers the statue, the right toe remains a shining bronze—generations of Drexel students passing through the Main Building’s Great Court have rubbed the toe for good luck in exams.

 The music to the University’s school song was written by organist James M. Dickinson, with lyrics by a young Library School student, Virginia Carter Castleman, Class of 1899:

 To you this joyful song

 Bright with illuming rays,

 wave our banners bold.